JaviSeC/music-projet/README.md

 ## Project Description 🚀

-This project aims to create a highly functional and secure audio playback web platform.
-We employ the Agile methodology to ensure agile adaptation to the project's changing needs.
-This platform will enable users to access and enjoy a wide variety of audio content, including music, movie soundtracks, series, and more, with a focus on security and user experience.
+SoundTracks Magics is a highly functional and secure audio playback web platform.
+We employ the Agile methodology to ensure swift adaptation to the project's changing needs.
+This platform will allow users to access and enjoy a wide variety of audio content, including music, movie soundtracks, series, and more, with a focus on security and user experience.

 ## Screenshots Desktop 💻